- Infant Thrush - November 11, 2020

 “Water intoxication is a dangerous condition that can affect baby’s

-development and make them very sick.
+growth and development and make them very sick.

 As baby grows, however, her kidneys mature.